bmaupin/android-update-emoji/README.md

 Android 7 has extra security measures that prevent writing to the /system partition.
 At best, these flashable zip files won't do anything.
 At worst, your phone may not boot at all or may become unusably slow.

+However, it may be enough just to update your keyboard app.
+For example, the [Google Keyboard](https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin) seems to support newer emoji on older devices without any further modifications, although the newer emoji may not show in all apps.

 ### Installation